CezarAug/challenge-api-demo/readme.md

 - API Operations
   - Add more operations to search for an employee and not just the ID.
 - Liquibase: Could use generate changelog in order to get a database agnostic configuration (Now everything is in SQL)
-- Dependency check: Be more strict with the
+- Dependency check: Be more strict with the severity of the vulnerabilities and add a exclusion list.

 ## Original Readme info
 ### Instructions